jackindisguise/experience-notes/Mon-yu/Treasure/Sleipnir.md

 >[!info]
 >By Hidden Treasure Sleipnir's power, **???**!

 I don't think it had a little blurb.
 Kinda sus.
+You can jump now, though.

 #hidden-treasure